agradus/OpenLdocs/docs/documentation/guides/rule_services_usage_and_customization_guide.md

 **Note:**  If any interceptor is used on the method, the SPRToPlainConverterAdvice or VariationResultSPRToPlainConverterAdvice interceptors must be added manually to keep default behavior**.**

-To change default behavior, define `@` `org.openl.rules.ruleservice.core.interceptors.annotations.ServiceCallAfterInterceptor `with an empty value on the method to return SpreadsheetResult.
+To change default behavior, define `@org.openl.rules.ruleservice.core.interceptors.annotations.ServiceCallAfterInterceptor `with an empty value on the method to return SpreadsheetResult.

 #### REST Endpoint Customization through Annotations